 All the best from Delicious Taipei!

 Make it.
 In bulk.
 It will disappear quickly!
-But that’s cool because it’s made with 4 simple ingredients that carry great health benefits: nuts, cacao powder, honey and coconut oil.
+But that’s cool because it’s made with 4 simple ingredients that carry great health benefits: nuts, cacao powder, maple and coconut oil.
 Now go read a label on a box of commercial fudge and feel your tummy turn.

 Blend two cups of your favourite nuts on medium speed for about 15 minutes until it turns to butter.
 You will need to stop and scrape down the sides of the blender until you incorporate all the little bits of nut that stick to the sides of the blender.
 Your nutter-butter production will go through several phases: